-PG&E noted that it intended to procure resources starting with the second with a focus on procuring resources for the summer, 2021, and ending with the second PG&E intended to complete due diligence on the viable offers first to determine if they are able to make a 2021 on-line date.
+PG&E noted that it intended to procure resources starting with with a focus on procuring resources for the summer, 2021, and ending with intended to complete due diligence on the viable offers first to determine if they are able to make a 2021 on-line date.
 If they can make a 2021 on-line date, PG&E planned to evaluate and rank offers based on Net Market Value (NMV) within each Product Type, with the exception of Product Type 1, which is a free call option for additional energy.